-As a result, 64.3% of respondents said they are very concerned about the success of their business moving forward due to the long-term impact of the pandemic.
+As a result, 64.3% of respondents said they are very concerned about the success of their business moving forward due to the pandemic’s long-term impact.
 Another 31.4% said they are somewhat concerned, while just 4.3% said they aren’t concerned at all.

 ApplyBoard asked agents what their long-term outlook is if the pandemic continues for the next six months, with limitations still in place on international travel and students’ ability to enter destination markets.
 10.6% of respondents predicted they would struggle under those conditions, while another 40.4% weren’t sure.

-If travel restrictions remain in place beyond the next six months, even up to a year, a full 23.1% of respondents predicted they would struggle seriously, while 42.8% were unsure.
+If travel restrictions remain in place for six months to a year, a full 23.1% of respondents predicted they would struggle seriously, while 42.8% were unsure.